yasuflatland-lf/spring-boot-webflux-kotlin-coroutine/README.md

 ```
 `application.yml` will be referred for the configuration.
 This command does
 - Build Docker image with the implementation
-- Spin up MySQL and Springboot application (this application) by `docker-compose`
+- Spin up Database and Springboot application (this application) by `docker-compose`

 ## Development
 ```bash